Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 1. Content Repurposing

-For podcasters, YouTubers, and content creators, speaker-labeled transcripts speed up content repurposing dramatically.
-Instead of manually tracking who said what, you can:
+For podcasters, YouTubers, and creators, labeled transcripts speed up repurposing.
+Instead of tracking who said what manually, you can:

 • Pull quotes attributed to the right person